Cole’s Book Arcade

 But the slide continued.

 Eventually the trustees decided to cut their losses, and in 1929 the Arcade was finally closed.
-An enormous crowd turning out for the last day, with Australian test cricketer Chuck Fleetwood-Smith the very last customer.
+An enormous crowd turned out for the last day, with Australian test cricketer Chuck Fleetwood-Smith the very last customer.

 The Bourke Street property was auctioned and bought by G.J Coles and Co. (no relation) for ₤200 000, and was subsequently demolished and rebuilt as a department store.
-A small reminder of the restless nature of city life, where nothing, however beloved at one time, is truly permanent.

 The old Coles Book Arcade site on Bourke Street is today occupied by David Jones.